*Frequently Asked Questions*

 Electronic copies of all manuals, the combined rulebook/casebook, and the rulebook are available at USAH Officiating Resources.
 Hard copies are not be given at any seminar.
 However, all new officials, upon registering with USA Hockey, will receive one.
 In rule change years, all officials will receive a new rulebook after registering with USA Hockey.

 I've completed the process and a member of IHOA and USA Hockey.
 Does IHOA have apparel for its members to represent the association?

-At this time, IHOA is looking for a new vendor to bring specific branded IHOA apparel to our community.
+***THIS IS NOT REGARDING THE ON-ICE GEAR THAT ALL OFFICIALS WEAR.
+You can find the pants, sweaters, pads, and such in pro-shops or online.
+This FAQ is specifically answering about warm-ups, t-shirts, hats, etc. *** At this time, IHOA is looking for a new vendor to bring specific branded IHOA apparel (warm-up jackets, t-shirts, hats, etc) to our community.
 Keep an eye open for those announcements on ihoa.com!
-If you still have questions, please contact Nicole Davis email@example.com
+If you still have questions, please contact Nicole Davis firstname.lastname@example.org

 Still have questions??